Transition to the Nonprofit Sector

 LeaderLink is looking for outstanding professionals who exhibit all or most of the following experience, skills, and characteristics:

-- At least 10 years of experience in a private sector finance role; additional experience in operations is preferable but not required
+- Approximately 10 – 15 years of experience in a private sector finance and/or operations role

 - Strong quantitative and analytical skills

 - Demonstrated interest in working at a nonprofit and commitment to making a transition within 12 months of the program

 - Awareness of the challenges and opportunities of a nonprofit career, or willingness to learn